Undocumented and AB 540 Students

 Immigration-Sentiment Climate Varies by State

-While California considers itself a Sanctuary State and offers immigrants some legal protections, when it comes to choosing a program that is in a region outside of California, it is important to consider the climate of immigrant sentiment there.
+While California considers itself a Sanctuary State and offers immigrants some legal protections, when it comes to choosing a program in a region outside of California, it is important to consider the climate of immigrant sentiment there.
 Using this search engine, you can find the specific laws and regulations concerning immigrants in different states.
 Taking a look at the Immigrant Climate Index could also be a helpful marker for understanding what might be the overall feeling toward immigrants in this particular state or region.

 UC Immigrant Legal Services Center (UCIMM)